-Picture 5-14: Experiment Settings
+Picture 6-14: Experiment Settings

-Define a PFM on the Sink named 'Produced per hr' (see Picture 5-15).
+Define a PFM on the Sink named 'Produced per hr', see Picture 6-15.
 The input during the 100 hours is divided by 100 to get the number of windows per hour.
-Make sure you select the "[USER DEFINED]" option for your PFM, and do not forget to remove the string "[USER DEFINED] ", and type "lnput(cs)/100". "cs" is the 4DScript code for the current selection, which can also be a group of atoms.
+Make sure you select the "[USER DEFINED]" option for your PFM, and do not forget to remove the string "[USER DEFINED] ", and type Input(cs)/100.cs in the 4DScript code for the current selection, (which can also be a group of atoms).

-If both the name and the PFM are entered click the 'Ok' button.
-We can click the 'Add' button again to define another PFM on the Sink.
-In this case we only need a single PFM thus we can click again on the 'Ok' button.
-We can click the 'Add' button again if we need to define another PFM on a different atom.
-Click 'Next' after all PFM have been entered.
+If both the name and the PFM are entered click Ok.
+Click Add again to define another PFM on the Sink.
+In this case we only need a single PFM thus we can click again on Ok.
+We can click Add again if we need to define another PFM on a different atom.
+Click Next after all PFM have been entered.